wavemotion-dave/ColecoDS/README.md

 * Games that utilize voice samples (Squish Em Sam, Wizard of Wor, etc) will not play the speech.
 * 64K Activision PCB carts have no EEPROM support (Black Onyx, Boxxle - both playable without saves).
 * The original 2011 release of StarForce will crash - this is a known bug.
 There is a patched version of the game StarForce on Atariage.
+* Sord M5 games are not sound accurate due to CTC emulation issues.

 Controllers :
 -----------------------